jfiume/DanceFlix/docs/future.md

 Several users could use the app at once.
 ## Favorites Playlists
 Users can create a playlist from their favorited videos.
+## Multiple search
+Users can search by multiple search fields.